reneehickman/React-Components-Webpack/README.md

-## Setting up Webpack for unminified build of React-Components
+## Setting up Webpack Config for unminified build of React-Components
 ###

 1. In the project src directory remove the `serviceWorker.js` and `logo.svg` files.
 We can also remove the entire `./src/public` directory.